Guidelines to Macrobiotic Diet

 What are Macrobiotic diet foods?

-First of all - Think moderate...
-No need to go to extremes.
+First of all - Moderation...
+No extremes.
 Moderate yin and moderate yang foods - Moderate in essence and amount.

 What is extreme?

-Foods that are too yin... sugar, alcohol, most drugs... stress, which is not food but will set the tone... result in extreme expansion.
+Foods that are too yin... sugar, alcohol, most drugs... stress, too.
+These result in extreme expansion.

 Foods, too yang... mostly animal products... result in extreme contraction.

-Almost every modern degenerative illness, including cancer, heart disease, and multiple sclerosis, result from the habitual excessive intake of foods which are either too yang, too yin, or both.
+Almost every modern degenerative illness, including cancer, heart disease, and multiple sclerosis, result from the habitual excessive intake of foods which are either too yang, too yin, mostly both.

 Macrobiotic Diet Foods - Standard Diet